CAS IN Facts and FIGURES

 Other academic activities:

-• The CAS Discussion Series are monthly seminars on a given topic bringing together former and present Bulgarian CAS Fellows and a broader academic public
+- The CAS Discussion Series are monthly seminars on a given topic bringing together former and present Bulgarian CAS Fellows and a broader circle of local academics

-• The Advanced Academia Public Lecture Series, taking place each year in March and April, presents the work of the CAS Fellows
+- The Advanced Academia Public Lecture Series, taking place each year in March and April, presents the work of the CAS Fellows to a broader public

 CAS Electronic Resources, Research Information Databases, and Library

-• The Library of the Centre for Advanced Study Sofia is developing collections of printed and electronic resources in the Humanities and Social Sciences.
+- The Library of the Centre for Advanced Study Sofia is developing collections of printed and electronic resources in the Humanities and Social Sciences.
 It is an open-stack, lending facility providing library and reference services based on traditional and electronic information sources.
-Made up primarily by book orders of the Centre's Fellows, it holds ca. 1500 volumes, many of which are unavailable in the other national libraries.
+Made up primarily by book orders of the Centre’s Fellows, it holds ca. 1900 volumes, many of them are unavailable in the other national libraries.
 The library is open to the general reading public.

 CAS International Media Visibility